 However, living in France may not be the proverbial walk in the park one imagines, even if the pictured park is the immaculately clipped gardens of Versailles.
 The country prides itself on its distinct culture and language, and many expats initially struggle to find their niche and adapt to the social rules governing daily life.
 The language usually proves the most difficult barrier for expats to cross, especially as the French prefer engaging in their local language.
 That said, most locals have some degree of proficiency in English, and will reciprocate efforts if expats make even the smallest attempt to speak French.
 A simple ‘Bonjour’ (Hello) and ‘Parlez-vous Anglais’ (Do you speak English?) will usually do.

 Expats moving to France for work purposes should prepare themselves accordingly.
-Although the French are renowned for their choice to 'work to live', not 'live to work', the country claims the sixth largest economy in the world and Paris has the largest city economy in mainland Europe.
+Although the French are renowned for their choice to 'work to live', not 'live to work', the country claims the sixth largest economy in the world and France is a major player within the EU too.
 Businesses expect efficiency and productivity and those planning to relocate to France without a job in place may find the job-hunting process challenging.
 Opportunities will be even more limited for those who aren't fluent in French.

-Nevertheless, expats account for around 20 percent of the workforce in Paris and businessmen do value the new skills a foreigner can bring.
+Nevertheless, expats account for a significant percentage of the workforce in Paris and businessmen do value the new skills a foreigner can bring.